hongjianjiang/py_paraverifier/README.md

 ---
 Protocol stores the ocaml files of parameterized protocol<br>
 Utils is used for basic function<br>
-Graph is used for create the structure of formula's graph RN is for files used in reinforce learning
+Graph is used for create the structure of formula's graph<br>
+RN is for files used in reinforce learning <br>